 The bast-fibers are on the outside, surrounding the bundle, and are very long, narrow, many-sided cells, with pointed ends, the walls very much thickened and marked with oblique pores.
-The wood-fibers are on the inside of the bundle, similar to the bast-cells in every respect, except that they are shorter, and occasionally used for conducting and storing up nourishringed, spiral, netted, or ladder-form.
-The wood-cells are like those of the pine group, but with simple in place of bor-There are present, also, sieve-tubes with clusters. dered pits. of small perforations in sides and ends, and a group of long. thin-walled cells similar to the cambium-cells of the pine and oak.
+The wood-fibers are on the inside of the bundle, similar to the bast-cells in every respect, except that they are shorter, and occasionally used for conducting and storing up nourishment.
+The vessels or tubes are large and few, and present varied markings; the larger are pitted, the smaller either ringed, spiral, netted, or ladder-form.
+The wood-cells are like those of the pine group, but with simple in place of bordered pits.
+There are present, also, sieve-tubes with clusters of small perforations in sides and ends, and a group of long, thin-walled cells similar to the cambium-cells of the pine and oak.
 Frequently in the vicinity of the vessels are found thin-walled cells with blunt ends, separated from the vessels and surrounding cells by membranous pores; these cells, which are somewhat similar to cambium-cells, serve the purpose of conducting and storing up the organic materials formed in the leaves.